 Practice What You Preach: Tips for Mindful Parenting

-Mindful parenting is a way of being with your kids that is about offering yourself fully to them and interacting with them without distraction.14 It also means noticing your reactions to upsetting situations (because there will always be stressful, upsetting situations when parenting, even for the most mindful of parents) and then calming and resetting yourself so you can deal with things positively, choosing your response thoughtfully.15 Try these tips for becoming a more mindful parent.
+Mindful parenting is a way of being with your kids that is about offering yourself fully to them and interacting with them without distraction.
+It also means noticing your reactions to upsetting situations (because there will always be stressful, upsetting situations when parenting, even for the most mindful of parents) and then calming and resetting yourself so you can deal with things positively, choosing your response thoughtfully.
 As an added bonus, doing these things is a way of modeling mindfulness.

 Self-Regulate

-Develop your own emotional awareness by noticing how you feel before you react.14 Use slow, deep breathing to calm yourself as needed so you can respond thoughtfully.
+Develop your own emotional awareness by noticing how you feel before you react.
+Use slow, deep breathing to calm yourself as needed so you can respond thoughtfully.
 Spend time, even just five or 10 minutes, every day in mindful meditation to help keep yourself centered.
-There are several apps to help you remember to meditate, including Calm and Sanvello.
+There are several apps to help you remember to meditate, like Calm and Sanvello.

 Practice Acceptance